efab2022/efab2022.github.io/module3.md

 ## Sprint 9 - Travel Insurance

-**Project Requirements**: This is the first project where we can apply machine learning to perform market segmentation and customer analysis.
+**Project Requirements**: In this project we perform market segmentation and customer analysis.
 The goal is to train a model to identify potential customers for a travel insurance, based on historical data.

 **Key Learnings**:
 - supervised machine learning